My roots run deep in building small-business.

-the pandemic marked a shift in me.
+the pandemic marked a shift.

 If this feels good, like you want to hear more - let’s connect.